programmatordev/kirby-starter/README.md

 The cookie consent notification is enabled by default and is synchronized with the settings on the Trackers panel page.

+Supported trackers:

+- `Google Analytics ID`
+- `Google Ads ID`
+- `Meta Pixel ID`

 For example, if you set a `Google Analytics ID`, a Google tag will be added to the website, and the cookie consent notification will adapt to provide users with consent options related to Google Analytics.

-Additional integrations will be included in the future as needed.
+The same applies to the other supported tracker IDs.

 ## Acknowledgments